pzerone/pzerone/README.md

 #### Hello there 👋
-I'm a graduate software engineer passionate about backend development and systems programming.
+I'm a software engineer passionate about backend development and systems programming.